top of page

 Condensed Overview of NVA Uniforms – What to Wear and When and Waffenfarben

 By Joe Rivers – a.k.a.
-Major Kulow
+Oberst Kulow

 As a collector of DDR/NVA uniforms, I have found that "what to wear" and "when to wear it" are one the more confusing aspects of NVA Uniform collecting and re-enacting.
 To help sort out the confusion, I have come up with the following condensed version of the NVA's 1986 clothing regulations – "DV 010/0/005-Uniform Types & their Method of Wear".